Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 No, coaches are not required to have clinical experience.
 CMS does not stipulate requirements around coach training, but relies on the CDC's Diabetes Prevention Recognition Program (DPRP) standards.
 To find Lifestyle Coach Training Programs, please visit the staffing and training page of the CDC DPRP website.

-When do I have to begin submitting data and how often?
+When do MDPP suppliers have to begin submitting data and how often??

-How long must MDPP suppliers maintain records / blood tests?
+How long must MDPP suppliers maintain records and blood tests?

 MDPP suppliers must maintain all books, contracts, records, documents, and other evidence for 10 years from the last day the beneficiary received MDPP services from the supplier or from the date of completion of any audit, evaluation, inspection, or investigation, whichever is later.

-You can use your existing EHR system as long as it complies with documentation and record keeping requirements.
+MDPP suppliers can use their existing EHR system as long as it complies with documentation and record keeping requirements (PDF).
 Organizations should evaluate whether their system may collect and obtain the required information securely and for the required duration.

 MDPP suppliers are required to maintain and handle any personally identifiable information (PII) and protected health information (PHI) in compliance with applicable law, including HIPAA, other applicable state and federal privacy laws.
 MDPP suppliers will also be expected to comply with the MDPP program standards and other applicable CMS policies and standards.
 For a discussion of our privacy policies including HIPAA, see pages 53323-4 of the CY 2018 PFS final rule.
 CMS recommends that MDPP suppliers consult with counsel to determine whether they qualify as a HIPAA-covered entity, and how to manage and transfer data appropriately based on applicability of HIPAA, other applicable state and federal privacy laws, and CMS standards.